UC Irvine Anteaters men's volleyball

 The UC Irvine Anteaters men's volleyball team is the men's intercollegiate volleyball team at the University of California, Irvine.
-UC Irvine was a founding member of the Mountain Pacific Sports Federation in the 1992–93 season.
+The school began play in the 1988 season, and joined the WIVA in the 1989 season.
+UC Irvine then became a founding member of the Mountain Pacific Sports Federation in the 1992–93 season.
 Beginning with the 2017–18 season, UCI moved to the Big West Conference's inaugural men's volleyball league.
-Irvine has won the NCAA Men's National Collegiate Volleyball Championship four times, and appeared in the tournament an additional three.
+Irvine has won the NCAA Men's National Collegiate Volleyball Championship four times (2007, 2009, 2012, 2013) and appeared in the tournament an additional four.